Increased nodulation – higher yield

 Bacterial strains (Bradyrhizobium japonicum, Bacillus megaterium, Bacillus subtilis, Pseudomonas putida, Pseudomonas fluorescens), nutrient solution.

 Germ count: 8 x 108 CFU /cm3, medium.

 Time of application: from mid-March to mid-May, before or during sowing.

-From 10 to 20 l/ha for soybean inoculation with 100-300 l/ha water, applied onto the entire surface immediately before sowing or planting, or by means of special device in 20-40 l/ha liquid volume applied on the whole surface then mixed into the seed bed or injected into the seed furrow in one pass with seeding.
+From 10 to 20 l/ha for soybean inoculation with 100-300 l/ha water, applied onto the entire surface immediately before sowing or planting, or by means of special device (eg. Phylazonit Phyller) with 20-40 l/ha water applied on the whole surface then turned into the soil or injected into the seed bed in one pass with seeding.